xuset/planktos/README.md

 Or to automatically run the tests when files are changed: `npm run watch`

+Some helpful tidbits:
-NOTE: The browser tests may occasionally timeout if the browser is not focused
+ * The browser tests may occasionally timeout if the browser is not focused
+ * Tests will fail on some systems with `TypeError: Cannot read property 'unmask' of undefined` because of an incompatible optional dependency of a dependency.
+To fix this just delete the `node_modules/bufferutil`

 ## License